35+ Resume Objective Examples and How to Write One

 And an example resume summary looks like the following.
 "Achieved a 23% growth rate over the span of five jobs.
 Equalling a total of $25,000 net revenue gain.
 Hiring more than 18 engineers.
 And securing investment from investors."

 What's a resume profile?

-A resume profile, much like a resume summary statement is frequently confused with a resume objective.
-Indeed defines a resume profile by saying, "The resume profile is usually slightly longer than the objective and should quickly communicate to hiring managers why you are a good fit for the position."
+A resume profile, much like a resume summary statement, gets frequently confused with a resume objective.
+Indeed defines a resume profile by saying, "The resume profile is usually slightly longer than the objective.
+And should quickly communicate to hiring managers why you are a good fit for the position."